The Ginsburg-Scalia Fellowship

 Supreme Court Justices Ruth Bader Ginsburg and Antonin Scalia defended civil liberties, albeit from opposite ends of the jurisprudential spectrum.
 Their legendary friendship was a beacon of collegiality in a world increasingly clouded by partisan rancor.

-In their honor, the New Civil Liberties Alliance will institute the Ginsburg-Scalia Fellowship, a prestigious summer program for law students to explore the denial of core constitutional rights by the Administrative State: freedom of expression, freedom of association, religious liberty, due process, freedom from unreasonable search, and equality before the law.
+In their honor, the New Civil Liberties Alliance instituted the Ginsburg-Scalia Fellowship, a prestigious summer program for law students to explore the denial of core constitutional rights by the Administrative State: freedom of expression, freedom of association, religious liberty, due process, freedom from unreasonable search, and equality before the law.

 By filling out this form you agree that you are over 18 years of age and that you wish to receive occasional emails from NCLA about campaigns and other issues on NCLALegal.org.
 You may unsubscribe at any time.